elsayedzahran/HospitalManagementCrud/README.md

 - Base URL: /hospitals

 #### Endpoints:
-- GET /list: Retrieves a list of all hospitals.
+- GET /: Retrieves a list of all hospitals.
 - GET /{id}: Retrieves a specific hospital by ID.
 - POST /add: Adds a new hospital.
-- POST /delete/{id}: Deletes a hospital with the specified ID.
+- DELETE /{id}: Deletes a hospital with the specified ID.
-- POST /update/{id}: Updates a hospital with the specified ID.
+- PUT /{id}: Updates a hospital with the specified ID.
-- GET /search?name={name}: Searches for hospitals by name.

 ### DoctorController
 - REST controller for managing doctors.
 - Base URL: /doctors

 #### Endpoints:
-- GET /list: Retrieves a list of all doctors.
+- GET /: Retrieves a list of all doctors.
 - GET /{id}: Retrieves a specific doctor by ID.
-- POST /add: Adds a new doctor.
+- POST /: Adds a new doctor.
-- POST /delete/{id}: Deletes a doctor with the specified ID.
+- DELETE /{id}: Deletes a doctor with the specified ID.
-- POST /update/{id}: Updates a doctor with the specified ID.
+- PUT /{id}: Updates a doctor with the specified ID.

 ### PatientController
 - REST controller for managing patients.